eviweb/netbeans-case-converter/README.md

 In the editor panel:

-1. Select the text you want to change the case
+1. Select the text you want to change the case of
 2. Right-click to open the contextual menu
 3. Open the `Convert To...` submenu
 4. Click on the converter of your choice